Haruberi/Calculator/README.md

 # Calculator
+- Programming languaged used: C#
-Miniproject using microsoft form in Visual studio, C#
+- Tool used: Microsoft form in Visual studio, C#

+# FINISHED